galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > >
 > > 1.
 According the report, our assembly contains the complete sequence of  2121 complete BUSCO genes.
 > > 2.
 8 BUSCO genes are missing.
 > >
 > {: .solution}
 >
 {: .question}

-Despite BUSCO is robust for species that have been widely studied, it can be inaccurate when the newly assembled genome belong to taxas that are not well represented in the [OrtologDB](https://www.orthodb.org/).
-Merqury provides a complementary approach for assessing genome assembly quality metrics in a reference-free manner via k-mer copy number analysis.
+Despite BUSCO being robust for species that have been widely studied, it can be inaccurate when the newly assembled genome belongs to a taxonomic group that is not well represented in [OrthoDB](https://www.orthodb.org/).
+Merqury provides a complementary approach for assessing genome assembly quality metrics in a reference-free manner via *k*-mer copy number analysis.

 > ### {% icon hands_on %} Hands-on: *k*-mer based evaluation with Merqury
 >
 > 1. {% tool [Merqury](toolshed.g2.bx.psu.edu/repos/iuc/merqury/merqury/1.3) %} with the following parameters: